json-schema-form/angular-schema-form/docs/index.md

 to validate on blur.

 ### copyValueTo
 This option has a very specific use case.
 Imagine you have the same option in several places, but you want them to be controlled from just one field.
 You specify what keys the value should be copied to, and the *viewValue* will be copied to these keys on the model. **Note: changing the model directly will not copy the value, it's intended for copying user input**.
-The recieving fields can be shown, but the intent for them is to be hidden.
+The receiving fields can be shown, but the intent for them is to be hidden.

 Ex.
 ```javascript